Department of Zoology

 We study different aspects of animal behaviour, ecology, ecophysiology, life-history, ecomorphology and phylogeny.
 We use wide range of research techniques: Field studies, laboratory rearing, computer analyses of animal behaviour and morphology, different laboratory techniques including molecular ones, etc. However, our research is problem-oriented, so we do not feel restricted to a specific method.
 General conclusions, for example, testing of hypotheses in an ecological evolutionary framework, as well as practical aspects of conservation biology are results of our work.

-Head: doc.
-RNDr.
+Head: prof. RNDr.
 Daniel Frynta, PhD.

 Our interests focus on morphology, genetics, biogeography, ecology, phylogenetics and systematics of vertebrates.
 A particular attention is given to the Palearctic fauna from both the fossil and recent point of view.
 Variation in the morphological and molecular characters is studied in relation to phylogeny and taxonomy.
 The activity patterns, behavioural mechanisms, distribution, population ecology and synecology are also studied alongside the long-term monitoring of changes in the population abundance and species composition.
 Unit of Vertebrate Zoology organizes university lectures, courses, and practicles in this subject as a part of zoology curriculum for BSc. and MSc. studies.